SolderingArmor/sapysol_jupiter_launchpad/README.md

 `sapysol` Jupiter LFG Launchpad Claim implementation.
 Based on JavaScript from [Jupiter LFG Website](https://lfg.jup.ag) _(from Chrome developer tools)_, written from scratch with the help of [AnchorPy](https://github.com/kevinheavey/anchorpy).

+WARNING! `sapysol_jupiter_launchpad` is currently in `alpha` version, so, bugs, lack of tests and descriptions are expected.
+Some things may not work, future versions may bring breaking changes.

 # Installation

 ```sh